Weimaraner dog breed

 About the Weimaraner

-The Weimaraner is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Weimaraner is best matched with experienced owners.
+The Weimaraner is a large sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Weimaraner is best matched with experienced owners.
 Typically standing 23 to 27 inches tall at the shoulder and weighing 55 to 85 pounds, this breed has a life expectancy of 11 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Weimaraner brings a distinct combination of traits that sets it apart.
 The Weimaraner is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Weimaraner loves being close to its people and forms strong bonds with every member of the household.